 I often hear Christians very proudly say that God sunk the Titanic because days before its first voyage a White Star Line employee boasted ‘God himself could not sink the ship.’ and the name Titanic derives from “Titan” a name for giants born of gods in Greek mythology and it was blasphemy.
 I have heard even seasoned preachers and pastors with years of experience in ministry shouting the same from rooftops.
 I strongly disagree because it contradicts God’s Word and betrays His character.
 Here’s why?

 1. It contradicts the Gospel we Preach

 At church, we preach that God is a loving God that died in our place so that we shall have everlasting life, (John 3:16).
-Then we come home and tell our children that the same God sunk Titanic because its makers mocked Him.
+Then we come home and tell our children that the same God sunk the Titanic because its makers mocked Him.
 Which one of these are they more likely to believe?

 2. It makes God look like a Murderer

 At church, we preach that thief comes only to steal, kill and destroy but Jesus came to give life and give it more abundantly, (John 10:10).
-Then we come home and tell our children that the same God sank Titanic and killed 1,517 passengers because its makers mocked him.
+Then we come home and tell our children that the same God sank the Titanic and killed 1,517 passengers because its makers mocked him.
 Does God give life to a chosen few and take it away from others?

 3. It makes God look like a Spoiled Brat

 In the church, we preach that God is merciful and compassionate; slow to get angry, and filled with unfailing love, (Psalm 145:8).
 Then we come home and tell our children that the same God like a quick-tempered – spoiled brat, snapped a passenger liner worth $400 million, killed more than 1,500 passengers, and left the survivors in shock and misery for the rest of their lives, just to prove that He cannot be mocked.
 Which one of these are they more likely to believe?

-4. If God didn’t sink it then who Did?
+4. If God didn’t sink Titanic who Did?

 A. Human Error